-The discount rate used to measure the Total Pension Liability (TPL) was 7.00% as of the June 30, 2020 measurement date.
+The discount rate used to measure the Total Pension Liability (TPL) was 7.00% as of the June 30, 2021 measurement date.
 For plan member contributions, the projection of cash flows used to determine the discount rate assumed employee contributions will be made at the current contribution rates and that the contributions will be made at rates equal to the actuarially determined contribution rates.
-For employer contributions, the projection of cash flow used to determine the discount rate assumed employer contributions will be made at rates equal to the actuarially determined contribution rates.
+For employer contributions, the projection of cash flow used to determine the discount rate assumed employer contributions, the projection of cash flow used to determine the discount rate assumed employer contributions will be made at rates equal to the actuarially determined contribution rates.

 For this purpose, only employee and employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Based on those assumptions, the Pension Plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the TPL as part of the June 30, 2020 measurement date.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the TPL as part of the June 30, 2021 measurement date.